fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 ## Immutability
   * What is immutability?
 Can program with immutable data only be stateful?
 Is stateless programs are all from immutable data?
-  * Why is using mutable data structures as keys for hash maps dangerous?
+  * Why is it dangerous to use mutable data structures as keys for hash maps?
   * Why does mutability make caching hard?
   * Why does mutability make concurrency hard?
   * Why does mutability make inheritance hard?
 What is Liskov Substitution Principle and how mutability is related to this principle?